stianloader/Micromixin/README.md

 # Micromixin

-Micromixin is a leightweight reimplementation of Spongepowered's Mixin framework.
+Micromixin is a lightweight reimplementation of Spongepowered's Mixin framework.

 ## Why reimplement?